Determinants of island ecological complexity in the context of global change

 Yet, unique island biodiversity, which includes not only the species but also the myriad of interactions among them, is still greatly unknown.
 It is thus urgent to describe it and forecast the consequences of its annihilation so we can mitigate the effect of further losses.

-Challenges in Understanding Ecological Interactions
+Challenges in Ecological Research

 Detecting ecological interactions and understanding their complexity is, however, one of the big challenges in the natural sciences.
 The advent of new theories and analytical tools, such as critical transition theory and complex network analysis, provides hope to reach that goal.

-Potential of Islands as Study Systems
+Potential of Islands

-As relatively simple systems with well-defined borders, islands have great potential to advance our comprehension of nature's complexity.
+As relatively simple systems with well-defined borders, islands have a great potential to advance our comprehension of nature's complexity.

 IslandLife will provide the most comprehensive and quantitatively sophisticated study of multilayer networks to date in any terrestrial ecosystem.
+We will focus on five archipelagos encompassing four oceans and a wide latitudinal gradient.

 Objectives

-• Understand their complexity
+2. Understand their complexity.

 Methodology